Wise Business vs Personal: What’s the difference? [2025]

 • Top up your account, order an international debit card or set up your first transfer

-Usually to open a Wise personal account you’ll need to upload an image of your photo ID - like a passport.
+To open a Wise personal account, you’ll usually need to upload an image of your photo ID - like a passport.
 You may also be asked to show a proof of address, and/or a selfie with your photo ID for verification purposes.
 You’ll be able to do all this from your phone, and can get help from the Wise team any time if you run into difficulties.

 How to open a Wise business account